epfl-si/infoscience-patents/README.md

 - Install the needed library
     - `pipenv install --python 3.7`

+### Test
+You may run some test by doing a :
+- `pipenv run python tests.py --verbose`

 ## Usage

-Before running any command, set your environnement variable :
+ - Before running any command, set your environnement variable :
 ```
 export EPO_CLIENT_ID=123456
 export EPO_CLIENT_SECRET=123456
 ```

- ### Test

-- `pipenv run python tests.py --verbose`

-### Updating Infoscience patent from a XML export

-You have to provide the MarcXML file from Infoscience to get an update.
+- You have to provide the MarcXML file from Infoscience to get an update, so now we get the Infoscience database on patents :

-Be warned, you need be logged in Infoscience with advanced right to download the +1000 patents

-- Retrive the patents export
-    - get the lastest infoscience export of patents
     - connect to infoscience.epfl.ch
-        - log in with advanced right
+    - log in with advanced right (Be warned, you need be logged in Infoscience with advanced right to download the +1000 patents)
     - go to this address: `https://infoscience.epfl.ch/search?ln=en&rm=&ln=en&sf=&so=d&rg=5000&c=Infoscience&of=xm&p=980__a%3A%27patent%27`
     - assert you have more than 1'000 records, 1'000 is the limit if you are not logged
     - download the file to your disk

+The path of the freshly downloaded file will be needed for the two later operations, so keep it in mind.

+### Updating Infoscience patent from a XML export

 - import the MarcXML file freshly downloaded with the last command and compare it with Espacenet database
     - `pipenv run python updater.py --infoscience_patents_export path_to_the_saved_export.xml`